aspelund/chatter-act/README.md

 `max_retries` is the number of times the script tries to call the API when the response contains badly formatted json in the arguments.
 `retry_delay` is the number of seconds that the AI should wait if an error occurs before trying again.
+`break_after_function_call` is a flag that immediately exists after a function call.
 `max_consecutive_function_calls` is used to make sure that the AI doesn't end up in a strange loop.
 This sometimes happens, and the AI sort of start giving itself content together with the function call, and leads to the AI making a new function call based on its own instructions.

 # Collaboration